takatz28/HOMeR-Hardware-OMR/README.md

 ```
 4. Once the project is created, modify the IP through the Block Design section.
 5. Create a new HDL wrapper for the block design, then generate the bitstream.
 6. Go to File &gt; Export &gt; Export Hardware.
-Make sure that the "Include Bitstream" box is marked, and the "Export to" location is the *OrganNotes.sdk* folder.
+Make sure that the "Include Bitstream" box is marked, and the "Export to" location is the 1OrganNotes.sdk1 folder.
 7. Go to File &gt; Launch SDK.
-Change both "Exported location" and "Workspace" to *OrganNotes.sdk*, then click OK.
+Change both "Exported location" and "Workspace" to `OrganNotes.sdk`, then click OK.
 8. Once the SDK is launched, go to File &gt; New &gt; Application Project.
 9. Fill up the form with the following details:

 Field | Value
 --- | :---:
 Project Name | Synthesizer